gvwilson/sensibleadventures/nardica/nardica.md

 The map and graphs vanished,
 replaced by a grainy image that quickly zoomed in to show the now-familiar outline of the *Taroona*.
-"I'm sorry," he whispered as the sea around the intruder started to bubble.
+"Hang on!" he ordered as the sea behind them started to bubble.
-"I'm so sorry."

 Iffy couldn't look away.
 The mudslide started by the bomb that the drone had been carrying